avasalya/singleshot6Dpose/README.md

 (2) a folder containing label files  (Please refer to [this link](https://github.com/Microsoft/singleshotpose/blob/master/label_file_creation.md) for a detailed explanation on how to create labels.
 You could also find third-party [ObjectDatasetTools](https://github.com/F2Wang/ObjectDatasetTools) toolbox useful to create ground-truth labels for 6D object pose estimation),
 (3) a text file containing the filenames for training images (train.txt),
 (4) a text file containing the filenames for test images (test.txt),
-(5) a .ply file containing the 3D object model (The unit of the object model is given in meters) (6) optionally, a folder containing segmentation masks (If you want to change the background of your training images to be more robust to diverse backgrounds, this would be essential for a better generalization ability),
+(5) a .ply file containing the 3D object model (The unit of the object model is given in meters), (6) optionally, a folder containing segmentation masks (If you want to change the background of your training images to be more robust to diverse backgrounds, this would be essential for a better generalization ability),

 Please also make sure to adjust the following values in the data and model configuration files according to your needs: